jeantody/hestia-core/README.md

 ## Key Features

-HestiaHUD is built around three core features that you can personalize entirely.
+Hestia-Core is built around three core features that you can personalize entirely.

 ### 1. Dashboard Layout and Grid Management